solana-foundation/developer-content/content/courses/native-onchain-development/deserialize-instruction-data.md

 A [struct](https://doc.rust-lang.org/book/ch05-01-defining-structs.html) (short for structure) is a custom data type that lets you package together and name multiple related values that make up a meaningful group.
-Each piece of data in a struct can be of a different type, and each has a name associated with it.
+Each piece of data in a struct can be of a different type, each with a name associated with it.
 These pieces of data are called fields and behave similarly to properties in other languages.